tadaspetra/astro-video-call/BLOG.md

 ```

 ## Call Page
-With in the call component that we will build with the `agora-rtc-react`, we want to print out the name of the channel we have joined.
+In the Call component that we will build with the `agora-rtc-react`, we want to print the name of the channel we have joined.

 The redirect we used in the previous section is dynamic, and it will be different depending on the channelName we entered.
 To handle this in Astro, we need to create a `channel` folder and in the folder define a file named `[channelName].astro`.
 The square brackets signify that the dynamic `${channelName}` in our URL will be passed as a parameter in this component.
-We just need to retrieve it and display it in our UI.
+We just need to retrieve the channel name and display it in our UI.

 ### `client:only` directive
-For our Call component we pass the `channelName` and `appId`.
+For our Call component we pass the `channelName` and the `appId`.
 But we also need to add a `client:only="react"` directive.
 This directive is needed for creating an Astro island.
-As mentioned, Astro is generating static HTML code for the site, and the video call that we create needs to be interactive.
+As mentioned, Astro generates static HTML code for the site, and the video call that we create needs to be interactive.

 So without this directive Astro will try to render static HTML from this React component.
-However by using `client:only` we skip the server-side rendering, and just let React do what React wants to do: render only on the client.
+However, by using `client:only` we skip the server-side rendering, and just let React do what React wants to do: render only on the client.

-Since Astro supports many frameworks we also need to specify which framework it needs to us:
+Since Astro supports many frameworks we also need to specify which framework it needs to use:

 ```astro
 ---